 The only dugongs on display in Australia!

-Our resident dugongs Pig and Wuru are the only dugongs on display in Australia and two of only five - and the only pair - on display anywhere in the world.
+Our resident dugongs Pig and Wuru are the only dugongs on display in Australia and two of only five on display anywhere in the world.
 Both dugongs were rescued after being orphaned separately in the wild, both at just a few days old.

-Affectionately named after his eating habits, Pig is now 15 years old and was rescued from Forrest Beach in North Queensland when he became separated from his mother at a very early age.
+Affectionately named after his eating habits, Pig was rescued from Forrest Beach in North Queensland when he became separated from his mother at a very early age.

 After a period of rehabilitation, Pig was released into the wild.
 However when he was found washed up again a decision was made not to release him again for fears he wouldn't survive.

-Wuru, is 9 years old, and was also orphaned early.
-And although she's much younger than Pig, at over 400kg she's actually twice his size - as is the norm for female dugongs to be larger than their male counterparts and they can weigh up to 600kg!
+Wuru was also orphaned early and although she's much younger than Pig, at over 400kg she's actually heavier than Pig!
+It is the norm for female dugongs to be larger than their male counterparts and they can weigh up to 600kg!